uwrobotics/MarsRoverFirmware/README.md

     After compiling an application you should see a message similar to the following:
     `===== bin file ready to flash: ../build/test_serial/test_serial_nucleo.bin =====`

+    **PRO TIP:** Add the flag `-j4` to your `make` command to allow multiple threads to be used for compilation, significantly speeding up compile time.
+You can use a number other than 4 to customize the number of threads.

 5. Deploy onto board (see below for how to connect to a rover control board)